abinit/abinit/doc/tutorial/eph4zpr.md

 ### Executing mrgddb and mrgdv

-First of all, let's merge the partial DDB files with
+First of all, let's merge the partial DDB files with the command

 ```sh
 mrgddb < teph4zpr_1.in
 ```

-using the following input file:
+and the following input file:

 {% dialog tests/tutorespfn/Input/teph4zpr_1.in %}

 that lists the **relative paths** of the different partial DDB files.

-Now we can merge the DFPT potential with the *mrgdv* tool using the following input file:
+Now we can merge the DFPT potential with the *mrgdv* tool using the command:

-{% dialog tests/tutorespfn/Input/teph4zpr_2.in %}

-and the command

 ```sh
 mrgdvdb < teph4zpr_2.in
 ```

+and the following input file:

+{% dialog tests/tutorespfn/Input/teph4zpr_2.in %}

 !!! tip

     The number at the end of the POT file corresponds to the (*idir*, *ipert*) pertubation for that particular $\qq$-point.
+The *pertcase* index is compuated as:

     ```fortran
     pertcase = idir + ipert